Rules of the Association's Competitions

 4. Each Club may be represented in the Pairs by one Pair, the Triples by one Triple, and in the Fours by one Four.
 The Club may select any of their players for each round of the Competition and shall not be restricted to selecting players who have played in previous rounds.
 However, any member selected to play in the final must have played in a previous round of that Competition (i.e. Pairs, Triples and Fours).
 Teams may consist of all Men or all Ladies or be a Mixed team.

-5. The Semi-Finals of all Competitions shall be played at HSBC on 19th or 21st August or on a neutral green to be arranged by the Challenger by the 21st August.
+5. The Semi-Finals of all Competitions shall be played either at HSBC on one of the 2 dates notified or at another neutral green to be arranged by the Challenger by the latest date notified.

 6. The Winning Clubs shall retain possession of their Competition trophy (or trophies) for one year and shall be responsible for their safe custody.
 The name of the Club shall be inscribed annually on the trophies for Pairs, Triples and Fours and on the Champion of Champions Cups, the name of the Winners and their Clubs.